Middle East and North African Studies (Concentration)

 MENA 122 - The Making of the Modern Middle East (4 Credit Hours)

 This course will cover the major political, cultural, and social features of the modern Middle East, from the eighteenth century to the end of the twentieth century.
 Among the transformations this course will examine are the rise of colonialism/imperialism and nationalism, as well as other major political and religious ideologies.
-Covering a geographic area that stretches from North Africa to Iran, this course will highlight case-studies with an emphasis on the diversity of political, social, and economic life across the region.
+Covering a geographic area that stretches from North Africa to Iran, this course will highlight case studies emphasizing the diversity of political, social, and economic life across the region.

 MENA 199 - Introductory Topics in Middle East and North Africa Studies (1-4 Credit Hours)